tnware/django-auth-adfs/docs/token_lifecycle.rst

 Accessing Tokens in Your Views
 ------------------------------

-When building views that need to make requests using the Azure AD/ADFS tokens, you'll need to access the tokens stored in the session.

-Since tokens are encrypted in the session, Token Lifecycle Middleware provides utility functions in the ``django_auth_adfs.utils`` module to help you access tokens safely:
+Since tokens are encrypted in the session, Token Lifecycle Middleware provides a centralized TokenManager to help you access tokens safely:

 .. code-block:: python

+    from django_auth_adfs.token_manager import token_manager

     # For your own APIs or APIs that trust your application directly
-    from django_auth_adfs.utils import get_access_token
+    access_token = token_manager.get_access_token(request)

     # For Microsoft Graph API or other APIs requiring delegated access
-    from django_auth_adfs.utils import get_obo_access_token
+    obo_token = token_manager.get_obo_access_token(request)

-These utility functions automatically handle decryption of the tokens, so you don't need to worry about the encryption details.
+The TokenManager automatically handles encryption/decryption of tokens, so you don't need to worry about the encryption details.

 .. warning::
-    You should always use these utility functions to access tokens rather than accessing them directly from the session.
+    You should always use the TokenManager to access tokens rather than accessing them directly from the session.
     Direct access to ``request.session["ADFS_ACCESS_TOKEN"]`` will give you the encrypted token, not the actual token value.

 Examples
 ----------------------

-Here are practical examples of using these utility functions in your views:
+Here are practical examples of using the TokenManager in your views:

 Using with Microsoft Graph API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~